Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two concise sentences with no wasted words.
-It front-loads the action and specific outputs.
+The description is two sentences with no wasted words.
+It front-loads the action and result, making it easy for an agent to parse quickly.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.